shlomnissan/texture-packer/README.md

 # texture-packer [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Build Status](https://travis-ci.com/shlomnissan/texture-packer.svg?branch=master)](https://travis-ci.com/shlomnissan/texture-packer)

 A simple command-line spritesheet generator written in C++17.
+The algorithm will do its best to pack the sprites using as little space possible, but ultimately, no bin packing algorithm is perfect.
+Feel free to modify it to suit your needs.

 Open tasks: https://github.com/shlomnissan/texture-packer/projects/1